 Another action you can take is to file a petition for contempt and obtain an order to show cause why the payments are not being made.
-This will bring the supporter back in front of the court that granted the divorce or in front of the child support referee.
+This will bring the supporter back in front of the court that granted the divorce or in front of the child support magistrate.
 You need to have exact addresses and places of where the supporter can be served with the papers when the petition is filed.

 You can file this petition through the child support agency for the county in which you live at no cost, or you can have a private attorney do the job for you.
 The supporter can be placed in jail for nonsupport if the judge finds that he or she willfully chose not to pay the support.
 You can also get an order for the amount of the support which was not paid, which is called an arrearage.
 Additionally, you may ask the court to order that future child support or alimony be paid directly to you by the employer through a wage assignment order.
 A statute provides that this is the appropriate way for child support to be paid and the court may elect to use this payment method for alimony as well, particularly if there has been a previous failure to comply with timely payment of the alimony.

 If the supporter has moved out of this area, you need to file a petition using the Uniform Interstate Family Support Act called "UIFSA."
 The local child support agency will send the petition to an office of the city where the supporter lives, and a court action will be filed against that person.
 Again, it is important to have the exact addresses and, if known, the employer as well as the supporter's Social Security number for tracing.
 This is a lengthy process, so you need to start it as soon as possible.
 All people are eligible for services through Tennessee Child Support Services, regardless of their income.
 You do not have to be receiving welfare benefits to be eligible.
-You can also go to Child Support Services and file an Internal Revenue Service intercept which will take any refund due the supporter from income tax for payment of child support arrearages.
+You can also go to Child Support Services and file an Internal Revenue Service intercept which will take any refund $500 and above due the supporter from income tax for payment of child support arrearages.
 This must be done by June 30th for that particular tax year.